e-schultz/ngcourse-next/handout/06-unit-testing-intro/README.md

-# Part 06: Introduction to Unit Testing
+# Introduction to Unit Testing

 ## The Rationale